 The Atrium, conveniently reached via Entries 3 and 4 on Pompton Road, contains the office of the Dean of the College of Humanities and Social Sciences and the following departments: African, African-American, and Caribbean Studies; English; History; Languages and Cultures; Philosophy; and a number of computer classrooms.
 The first floor houses offices of Instruction and Research Technology, public access computer labs, writing center, language labs and a multi-media auditorium.
-For further information about computer facilities, see Academic and Institutional Support Services, Instruction and Research Technology further along.
+For more information about computer facilities, see Academic and Institutional Support Services, Instruction and Research Technology further along.

 The Center for Academic Support is located on the third floor of Hunziker Wing.
 The Center provides tutoring and workshops for individuals seeking assistance in coursework and basic skills.
 The Bookstore is located on the lower level of the Machuga Student Center and is open when the University is in session.
 Regular hours are Monday through Friday, 8:30 a.m. to 10:00 p.m.; and Saturday, 10:00 a.m. to 1:00 p.m.
 The Convenience Store hours are Monday through Thursday, 8:30 a.m. to 10:00 p.m.
-Cyberplace, a computer store, is open Monday through Thursday, 12:00 p.m. to 6:00 p.m.; and Friday, 12:00 p.m. to 4:00 p.m.